Xuanhoang214/WSL2-USB-CAMERA/README.md

     ```sh
     lsusb
     ```
-When a USB camera is attached on the Windows side, it looks as if a USB camera has been connected from WSL2.

 16. When a USB camera is attached on the Windows side, it looks as if a USB camera has been connected from WSL2.

     * So let's run dmesg on the WSL2 side